Looking forward to the first chat session!

 I am based in London and help run the structural engineering team.
 We design structures for all kinds of buildings and structures ranging from high rise, railway stations, airports, hospitals and schools to bridges, sports stadia and museums.
 We have projects in Africa, India, USA, China and closer to home in Denmark.
 We use Building Information Modelling (BIM) software on most projects and have lots of partners including architects, project managers, cost consultants and contractors.

-Sort out email, attend project design reviews, check on progress of projects with clients, visit a site possibly.
+My Typical Day: Sort out email, attend project design reviews, check on progress of projects with clients, visit a site possibly.

 My days are actually very varied.
 We have a large number of projects and I have to know about quite a lot of them.
 I sometimes get asked to give an opinion about a site or a potential project and give a view on such matters as how high to build, how close to water or another building we could build whether the building should have a steel or concrete frame (or timber sometimes).
 I have to travel to meetings overseas and was very involved with Libya until February last year.
 We are planning to return soon.
 I also get involved with training and development of graduates and new engineers to help understand the way WSP works.